hareeshbabu82ns/drik-panchanga/ayanāmśa.md

     [359, 59, 60.0]   # == 360°00'00' = 0°
 ```

+This Revati-at-zero is also mentioned in Siddhanta Siromani.

 ### True Citra

 A similar bisection search for Citra/Spica to be exactly 180° reveals: